 Sweet potatoes are one of my favorite fibrous vegetables.

-- A good source of fiber, important for blood sugar regulation, letting you know when you’re full and a natural cleanser of the colon.
+- They’re good source of fiber, important for blood sugar regulation, letting you know when you’re full and a natural cleanser of the colon.

 - Contain Vitamins A and C – to boost your immune system and provide you with an antioxidant boost